Parliamentary.ai

 Overview

-This bill aims to strengthen planning enforcement in England by creating a national database of planning breaches, requiring declarations of past breaches on planning applications, and giving local authorities more power to obtain injunctions against repeat offenders.
-It also includes provisions for reviewing the effectiveness of these measures and potentially introducing new offences or penalties.
+This bill aims to strengthen planning enforcement in England by creating a national database of planning breaches, requiring declarations of past breaches on planning applications, and enabling local authorities to seek High Court injunctions for unresolved breaches.
+It also mandates a review of the effectiveness of these measures.

 Description

-The Planning (Enforcement) Bill introduces several key changes:
+The Planning (Enforcement) Bill introduces several key measures:

-- National Database: A national database of planning breaches will be created, allowing local planning authorities to access information on applicants' past transgressions when considering new applications.
-Local authorities will be required to record information on the database, search it, and consider major or repeat breaches when making decisions.
+• National Database: A national database of planning breaches will be created to help local planning authorities make informed decisions on future applications.
+Local authorities will be required to record information on this database and consider information from it when making decisions.

-- Declarations on Applications: Applicants will be required to declare any previous planning breaches when submitting applications.
-Failure to do so will be a punishable offence.
+• Declarations on Applications: Applicants for planning permission will be required to declare any previous planning breaches.
+Failure to do so will be a punishable offense.

-- High Court Injunctions: Local authorities will be able to apply to the High Court for injunctions to address unresolved planning breaches.
-These injunctions could restrict future applications, limit site use, or require the site's restoration to its pre-breach state.
+• High Court Injunctions: Local authorities will be able to apply to the High Court for injunctions to address unresolved planning breaches.
+These injunctions could restrict future applications, limit site use, or require restoration of the site to its pre-breach condition.

-- Guidance: The Secretary of State will issue guidance to local planning authorities on implementing the Act's provisions.
+• Guidance: The Secretary of State will issue guidance to local planning authorities on how to implement the bill's provisions.

-- Review: A review of the bill's effectiveness in reducing breaches will be undertaken, with a report to Parliament within one year of the Act's passage.
-This review will consider the need for new criminal offences or increased penalties.
+• Review: A review of the bill's effectiveness in reducing planning breaches will be conducted and a report presented to Parliament within a year of the Act being passed.
+This review will consider the need for new or increased penalties for planning offenses.

 Government Spending